 Shakespeare’s England was relatively peaceful compared to Churchill’s.
 Rather than participating in war himself, Shakespeare looked back to English history and wrote about the feats of Henry V and the great civil Wars of the Roses.
 In his history plays, ringing speeches and colorful images celebrate real or imagined turning points in English history.

-Churchill’s Britain was involved in wars for much of his life, including World Wars I and II, and he himself served as a soldier before becoming a wartime leader.
+Britain was involved in wars for much of Churchill’s life, including World Wars I and II, and he himself served as a soldier before becoming a wartime leader.
 His brilliant and moving speeches, inspired by Shakespeare’s words and rhythms, would boost the morale of British and American citizens during these difficult times.

 We hope Churchill’s Shakespeare will leave you thinking about the power of language and why it remains important to us today.